Devastator66/EOPL-3rd/README.md

-# ChoGath
+# Racket
-anything about computer technology
+anything about scheme